Welcome Home, Soldier

 by Andrew Troy Keller

-Clark Kent has a surprise encounter on Memorial Day as he visits Arlington Cemetery!
+Clark Kent has a surprise encounter on Memorial Day as he visits Arlington Cemetery and meets the Unknown Soldier!

 On the grounds of the Arlington National Cemetery, one particular grave had an inscription on it, which read: